apache/directory-fortress-core/README.txt

    + ANT_HOME, refer to the package root of the target machine's ant distribution package.
    + M2_HOME, refer to the package root of the target machine's maven distribution package.

- - New users check out the 10 minute guide inside javadoc.
-Follow the instructions in Section 1, 2 and 3 in the README, open the javadoc location: file:///FORTRESS_HOME/target/site/apidocs/org/apache/directory/fortress/core/doc-files/ten-minute-guide.html
+ - New users check out the 10 minute guide, instructions inside README-TEN-MINUTE-GUIDE.txt

  - Fortress Core package operations originally were designed to work using Ant.
 Today, these same operations are being moved into the maven pom.xml.
 Both still work, but ant is being phased out.

- - This software packages preferred means to build and install uses Apache Maven script (FORTRESS_HOME/pom.xml) to compile, install, test.
+ - This software packages preferred means to build and install uses Apache Maven (script FORTRESS_HOME/pom.xml) - Sections 3,8,13

- - This software package still requires Apache Ant script (FORTRESS_HOME/build.xml) for many utility functions listed in this README - i.e. Sections 6, 7, 9 - 12.
+ - This software package still uses Apache Ant (script FORTRESS_HOME/build.xml) for many utility functions listed in this README - Sections 6,7,9-12.

  - The targets may be used to the fortress security policy data contained within an existing LDAP server.